Fabxx/Programming_Languages/C/18 - Bitwise Operands/README.md

 # Use cases

--`&` it's used to test bits
+-`&` it's used to test and clear bits

 -`|` it's used to set bits.

 -Clearing bits means setting them to `0`

--Setting bits can be both 1 or 0.

 In embedded programming these operators are useful to switch pin states